 Well this is it!
 Last day of the 30 day challenge.
 I wanted to say thank you so much for following along this entire month, and for all the previous months as well.
-I’m truly blessed to have such wonderful readers who support me and this blog!! 🙂 As the last day of November, it is only fitting that I show you this Advent calendar that me and my kiddos will start using tomorrow.
+I’m truly blessed to have such wonderful readers who support me and this blog!! 🙂 As the last day of November, it is only fitting that I show you How to Make an Advent Calendar using Repurposed Materials.

 I’ve been wanting to make an Advent Calendar for quite some time now.
 I knew I wanted to use some blocks that I had cut up from 2″x4″s, but didn’t know quite how I wanted to use them, so away to Pinterest I went.
 I found two projects that inspired my Advent tree.
 These calendar blocks from Simply Kierste, and this beautiful tree from Nice People STAMP!
 Combining these two inspiring projects, I made my own Advent Christmas Tree Calendar using materials I had on hand.
 I gathered a cabinet door and some old table legs that I thought would work to make this calendar.
 I also bought some Christmas scrapbooking paper from Michael’s.